Joao-Ex-Machina/IST-AED/README.md

 ## Code of Academic Honesty
   This is a study repository.
 We trust our pairs and future LEEC and IST students not to copy our code during evaluations.
   Apart from this specific case all code in this repository is completly Libre, as stated in the License
+## Special Thanks
+This was probably one of my favorite Curricular Units I attended at Instituto Superior Técnico.\
+Therefore I would like to publicly thank Prof. Carlos Bispo, Prof. João Ascenso and Prof. Luís Silveira in this repository.\
+Their teachings really boosted my interest in Procedure Oriented Programming, Computer Systems and Algorithms.
 ## Authors
 ### Self-Study
    João Barreiros Coelho Rodrigues nº99968